-To book a program please contact Darren St. George
+To learn more about our educational programs please contact Darren St. George

 Preservation Long Island

 Monday – Friday, 9:00am – 5:00pm

 Visit Joseph Lloyd Manor or Sherwood-Jayne Farm for professional development credit:

 The Joseph Lloyd Manor House offers afternoon and week-end teacher workshops on the history of “Colonial Long Island” and the “Slave Experience in New York.”
 The Colonial Long Island workshop explores the day-to-day life of an English colonist just prior to the American Revolution.
 Visit the Georgian home of the Lloyd family and see fine examples of the architecture and furnishings of this prominent Long Island family.

 The Slave Experience in New York visits the institution of slavery on Colonial Long Island and the reasons for its existence and expansion.
 We will explore the Lloyd Manor contribution toward the slave experience with a video re-enactment of six Lloyd family slaves, including the first published African-American poet, Jupiter Hammon.
 Workshops are 1 to 2 hours.